-- (B) subject to the provisions in (iii) the minimum separation between vehicles and taxiing aircraft shall be as specified by the Air Navigation Service Provider (ANSP) and approved by the competent authority taking into account the aids available; - (C) when mixed ILS and MLS Category II or Category III precision instrument operations are taking place to the same runway continuously, the more restrictive ILS or MLS critical and sensitive areas shall be protected. - (iii) Emergency vehicles proceeding to the assistance of an aircraft in distress shall be afforded priority over all other surface movement traffic - (iv) Subject to the provisions in (iii), vehicles on the manoeuvring area shall be required to comply with the following rules: - (A) vehicles and vehicles towing aircraft shall give way to aircraft which are landing, taking off, taxiing or being towed; - (B) vehicles shall give way to other vehicles towing aircraft; - (C) vehicles shall give way to other vehicles in accordance with air traffic services unit instructions; - (D) notwithstanding the provisions of (A), (B) and (C), vehicles and vehicles towing aircraft shall comply with instructions issued by the aerodrome control tower.
+(B) subject to the provisions of point (iii), the method or methods to separate vehicles and taxiing aircraft shall be as specified by the air navigation service provider ('ANSP') and approved by the competent authority taking into account the aids available;

+- (C) when mixed ILS and MLS Category II or Category III precision instrument operations are taking place to the same runway continuously, the more restrictive ILS or MLS critical and sensitive areas shall be protected. - (iii) Emergency vehicles proceeding to the assistance of an aircraft in distress shall be afforded priority over all other surface movement traffic. - (iv) Subject to the provisions in (iii), vehicles on the manoeuvring area shall be required to comply with the following rules:

+(A) vehicles and vehicles towing aircraft shall give way to aircraft which are landing, taking-off or taxiing;

+- (B) vehicles shall give way to other vehicles towing aircraft; - (C) vehicles shall give way to other vehicles in accordance with air traffic services unit instructions; - (D) notwithstanding the provisions of (A), (B) and (C), vehicles and vehicles towing aircraft shall comply with instructions issued by the aerodrome control tower.